Gradient Coding from Cyclic MDS Codes and Expander Graphs: Approximate Gradient Coding from Expander Graphs

 \subsection{Lower bound.}

-Finally, we have the following lower bound on the approximation error of any \textit{Approximate Computation (AC)} scheme, that establishes asymptotic optimality (up to constants) of our scheme when used with Ramanujan graphs.
+Finally, we have the following lower bound on the approximation error of any \textit{Approximate Computation (AC)} scheme, that establishes asymptotic optimality of our scheme, up to constants, when used with Ramanujan graphs.
+In what follows, for any set of vertices~$\cA$ in a graph~$G$, let $\mathcal{N}(\cA)$ be the set of vertices which has at least one neighbor in~$\cA$, and for a vertex~$V$ let $d(V)$ denote its degree.